 Arrangements for Admission at Secondary Transfer

 The academy operates admissions under the Brent Local Education Authority’s scheme for co-ordinated admission to secondary school.
-Where applications exceed the number of places available (Published Admission Number, 270 for year 7, 252 for years 8, 9, 10 and 11) the following criteria in order of priority will be employed for admission.
+Where applications exceed the number of places available (Published Admission Number, 270 for years 7, 8, 9 and 265 for years 10 and 11) the following criteria in order of priority will be employed for admission.

 The duration of this assessment is approximately forty minutes.
 There will be sixty questions to include pitch, rhythm, texture and melody.